orangeokatie/se_project_aroundtheus/README.md

 This project is "Around the US."
 The website is built using HTML5 and CSS functions.
 The project contains the landing page as a profile for explorer Jacques Cousteau.
 He has an editable profile and photos of locations.
 The photos are set up in a grid structure and have stylized "like" buttons.
 The website is responsive and can respond to a variety of screensizes with CSS rules in place regarding overlapping of content.

+This project can be found hosted online at: https://orangeokatie.github.io/se_project_aroundtheus/

 **Figma**

 https://www.figma.com/file/Es8zZP3ARGH9JGcw60i3OD/Sprint-3_-Around-the-US?type=design&node-id=6432-147&mode=design&t=b7v24Gkz5XDDRp2l-0